Thursday, April 6, 2017

 The Marketing of Wellness

 The “Wellness Guru” Paul Zane Piltzer predicted the growth of the wellness industry more than two decades ago.
 In 1999 Piltzer’s bestselling book “The Wellness Revolution” made the food and healthcare industries responsible for the fact that more than half of the U.S. population was unhealthy and overweight.
 It is for this reason Piltzer’s book focused on the then emerging wellness industry, that he said was ready to occupy the next trillion of the economy.

 Currently, over one trillion dollars of the United States economy is devoted to the wellness industry.
 A recent McKinsey research report states that the North American Market for Alternative Medicine alone was 16.4 billion.
 The report said that 96% of American Adults use the internet to find health information, and a large percentage has become open to alternative medicine and holistic wellness options.

 The April 27th issue of the Harlem Community Newspaper will have a schedule of wellness week events, activities and workshops.
-If you are a holistic wellness practitioner, business or organization and would like to participate in this year’s Harlem Holistic Wellness Marketing program, send me an email at email@example.com or call 646 329-6727 no later than April 19th.
+If you are a holistic wellness practitioner, business or organization and would like to participate in this year’s Harlem Holistic Wellness Marketing program, send an email to firstname.lastname@example.org or call 646 329-6727 no later than April 19th.